 If you do not want to keep the house, you can request that the bank or lender take the home back.
 This is done through a process known as a deed-in-lieu of foreclosure, or DIL.
 This process allows you to deed the real estate to the lender in exchange for forgiveness for any deficiency balance.
 A lender will only accept a DIL if the property has no other liens on it and it is vacant.

-Even though you are not responsible for the payments on this type of mortgage, you do have to pay the property taxes, house insurance, and maintain the property.
+Even though you are not responsible for the payments on this type of mortgage, you do have to pay the property taxes and house insurance and maintain the property.

 The proceeds of the loan are paid to the borrower through a line of credit, monthly payment, or through a lump sum payment.
 A combination of a line of credit and monthly payments can also be established.
 A reverse mortgage becomes due and payable when the property is transferred, when the borrowers die, or when the home is no longer used as a principal residence.